Mt. Gox bitcoin customers could be out of luck, experts warn

-NEW YORK (Reuters) - What can you do if you deposited bitcoins at Mt.
+NEW YORK, Feb 27 (Reuters) - What can you do if you deposited bitcoins at Mt.
 Gox, which shuttered on Tuesday with little explanation?
 Probably not much.

 Customers of the bitcoin exchange may have little chance of recovering their funds if they prove to be missing, legal and regulatory experts said.